mfkiwl/processor-simulator/README.md

 # Superscalar Processor

 As part of the Advanced Computer Archicture unit at the University of Bristol, we were tasked with creating a simulator of a superscalar processor.
-I chose to write the simulator in C++.
+A superscalar processor is able to execute multiple instructions in each clock cycle.
+I chose to write my simulator in C++.

 ## Features